Defeat against India triggers in-team fighting

 The head coach was seen exchanging hot words with manager Hasan Sardar over failing to substitute goalkeeper Imran Butt during match against India.
 It has been learnt that when captain Rizwan Sr requested team management to change Imran Butt under the bar as he was not performing well, Saqlain acted and asked the reserve goalkeeper to get ready.

-However, manager Hasan Sardar and assistant coach Rehan Butt who happened to Imran’s brother told head coach not to intervene and sit on bench instead.
-Hassan was also seen using derogatory language against Saqlain and asked him not to intervene in coaching matter.
+However, manager Hasan Sardar and assistant coach Rehan Butt, who happened to Imran’s brother, told head coach not to intervene and sit on bench instead.
+Hassan was also seen using derogatory language against Saqlain and asked him not to intervene in coaching matters.

-With World Cup just around the corner, such amateurish handling of the team would bring bad name to the country and its hockey.
-Hasan Sardar is famous for handling and managing the affairs in worst way.
+With World Cup just around the corner, such amateurish handling of the team would bring bad name to the country and the game of hockey.
+Hasan is famous for handling and managing the affairs in worst way.
 He was chief selector of Pakistan hockey when the team finished last in 2010 World Cup.
 He was blamed at that time for not considering deserving players for the Cup.

 ISLAMABAD: Pakistan hockey has been dragged to the brink as defeat against India triggered verbal clashes amongst officials and senior players as a result head coach Saqlain was asked to pack his bags.